AsierBujedo/LoggerForC/README.md

 int closeLogger();
 Used to close the final file adding a final sentence into it.
-Output: [END] CODE EOI - END OF FILE
+Output: [END] CODE EOF - END OF FILE

 void logFile(LEVEL l, char desc[]);
 Must be always placed between openLogger(char name[]) and closeLogger().